-Data Source: The U.S. Environmental Protection Agency provided this data in a 2015 report, “National Emissions from Lawn and Garden Equipment.”
+Data source: The U.S. Environmental Protection Agency provided this data in a 2015 report, “National Emissions from Lawn and Garden Equipment.”

 Print or share We Earthling posters to inspire others with your stories.
-Would you like to share a photo and story?
-Drop by the Earthling Forum to contribute your photos and ideas.

 This post was originally published on October 15, 2019.